simeonpashley/simeonpashley.github.io/_posts/2023-04-20-architectural-vision-digital-age.md

 Architectural standards are the set of principles, guidelines, and protocols that govern how technology is developed, deployed, and maintained within an organisation.
 They ensure consistency, interoperability, and reliability across systems, reducing risks and inefficiencies.

 ### Understanding Architectural Roadmaps
-Roadmaps, on the other hand, provide a clear, step-by-step plan for achieving an organisation’s desired future state.
-They act as a bridge between current capabilities and long-term goals, offering a visualisation of how different technological initiatives align with the organisation’s strategy.
+Roadmaps, on the other hand, provide a clear, step-by-step plan for achieving an organisation's desired future state.
+They act as a bridge between current capabilities and long-term goals, offering a visualisation of how different technological initiatives align with the organisation's strategy.

 Together, these elements form the foundation for successful digital transformation.
 They create a shared vision for technology investments and ensure that efforts are aligned with business priorities.